Why I’m Still Here Is Still Such An Amazing, Quirky Film

 The Caper

-Until last year (2010)- everyone in the films star Joaquin Phoenix’ life from David Letterman, Ben Stiller and rap artist-producer Sean “Puff Daddy” Combs believed that Phoenix was going critical mass and turning his life away from cinema for good.
+While this film was being made- many people in Joaquin Phoenix’ circle including David Letterman, Ben Stiller and rap artist-producer Sean “Puff Daddy” Combs believed that Phoenix was going critical mass and turning his life away from cinema for good.

 No One Is Safe From The Brute Force Of Introspection

-Before watching I did not fully comprehend the impact that the media and an expectant audience can have on a celebrity.
-Joaquin is mocked and misunderstood.
-After a filmed rejection by Phoenix and perhaps believing Joaquin’s behavior to be real, Ben Stiller wears a long hair wig, unruly beard and glasses for an Academy Award night schlock presentation.
+Before watching this film I did not fully comprehend the impacts that media, fandom and an expectant audience have on a celebrity: Joaquin is mocked and misunderstood.
+And for what?
+For establishing a new persona and a new artistic goal.
+For example, after a filmed rejection by Phoenix and perhaps believing Joaquin’s behavior to be real, Ben Stiller wears a long hair wig, unruly beard and glasses for an Academy Award night schlock presentation.
 Hey, wasn’t that Steven Spielberg in the audience belly laughing along?

-So this movie’s effect is profound.
-It’s a bag of emotional extremism, sympathy, repulsion, sorrow, and a dash of joy.
-But there are never enough positives to really help us feel good while trying to understand the point of it all.
-And even if Joaquin manages to discard his former celebrity actor self and transform we wonder if he will be any happier as a rap artist.
+There are never enough positives to really help us feel good while trying to understand the point of it all.
+Even if Joaquin manages to discard his former celebrity actor self and transform we wonder if he will be any happier as a rap artist.
 He seems like he’s incapable of happiness, unless of course it’s all an act.

-Is the film only a statement on the impact that the established media has on all of our lives, not just a celebrity?
-Does it suggest that we take inventory of our expectations and our blind trust in media?
-Should we question what we think, see and believe?
+Is the film a cautionary tale about the ramifications of an a-list celebrity actor that turns their back on the Hollywood establishment?
+Does it suggest that we take inventory of our expectations and of our blind trust in the media complex?
+Should we now question what we think, see and believe?
 Watch this film and find out for yourself.
 For the Silo, Jarrod Barker.

 Comments